Bandō prisoner-of-war camp

-Overview
+History

 In 1914, none of the parties involved in the conflict expected it to last for long, so the German prisoners-of-war taken by the Imperial Japanese Army in China were initially temporarily housed in public buildings such as Buddhist temples, inns or army barracks.
 However, when it became apparent that the war would not end soon, twelve large camps were set up on the outskirts of twelve Japanese cities (between Tokyo and Kumamoto).
 The conditions in each camp differed considerably.
 In some prison camps, prisoners enjoyed relatively liberal and humane treatment, while physical abuse occurred in other places.
 The Japanese government was aware of international scrutiny of its treatment of western prisoners and was anxious that nothing should arise to interfere with its quest to be recognized as a Great Power and an equal to the Western nations.
 The Bandō POW camp was formed in 1917 by merging three older facilities (at Marugame, Matsuyama and Tokushima) and became an exemplary facility which was highly praised by the International Red Cross and other foreign observers..

+Camp

 The total area of the camp was 57,233 sqm.
 Enlisted soldiers were housed in eight barracks, arranged in two groups of four; the officers occupied two separate wooden quarters to the north.
 In the southwest quadrant of the camp was a "business district" with numerous shacks for use by prisoners as workshops; further booths were spread over the rest of the area.
 There were two factories and 54 facilities built by the Japanese Army, including bathrooms, kitchens, toilets, cleaning facilities, hospitals, and bakeries, as well as 127 facilities built by the prisoners themselves.